Jimdo/angular-draggabilly/README.md

 This is an angular wrapper to [Draggabilly](https://github.com/desandro/draggabilly).

+Does not create its own scope and does not pollute the parent scope.

 And for all the ones that are curious about whether this one needs jquery-ui:
 > look ma, no jQuery!